 Annual exepnditure on official development assistance, multilateral replenishments, as proportion of GNI

+The 2013-14 figures stand out because there was a drop in expenditure against most regions and categories, but a big jump in multilateral replenishments, for a positive net effect on expenditure.
 What is unclear at this stage is how much the government intends to rework the regional allocations.
 Interestingly, in the government’s budget released only a month ago, the regional bloc with the farthest flung locations (Africa and the Middle East) was set to receive a relative boost in 2014-15 and a massive boost in the final year of the forward estimates (2017-18).
+Gross national income and expenditure on direct ODA2

 Note that the bars on the above graph are not to scale; otherwise the GNI bars would be 1,000 times bigger again.
 GNI is included (scaled down) simply to show how stable it is over time, compared with aid funding.
+While we wait for all of this to wash up with the government's pending reforms, I will leave you with the words of arguably Australia's most reasonable senator, Nick Xenophon:

 The people that we lift out of poverty today could well become our trading partners in years to come, so [foreign aid] makes good economic sense, but the primary reason you need to do it is because it actually saves lives and transforms lives, so I think the governmetn has had a cole and mean heart in these foreign aid changes.____